Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

 \subsection{Surfaces, curves and hyperbolic geometry}

 In this section, we introduce basic notions.
 For details, we refer the readers to~\cite{FarbMargalit12} and~\cite{alessandrini2011fenchel}.

-In this article, (topological) surfaces are 2nd-countable, connected, oriented 2-dimensional manifolds with compact boundaries.
+In this article, (topological) surfaces are second-countable, connected, oriented 2-dimensional manifolds with compact boundaries.
 Those with finitely generated fundamental groups are said to be of finite type; others are said to be of infinite type.
-Finite-type surfaces are characterised by their genus, the number of boundary components, and the number of ends.
+A finite-type surface is characterized by the genus, the number of boundary components, and the number of ends.
 Topologically, a finite-type surface is homeomorphic to the connected sum of a sphere and finitely many tori, with finitely many open discs and points removed.
 We denote by $S_{g, p, b}$ the genus $g$ surface with $p$ punctures and $b$ boundaries.
+Throughout, we only consider surfaces which are not sphere, disc, and punctured disc.

 A homotopy on a surface is required to preserve each boundary component of the surface setwise, but not necessarily pointwise.
 A \emph{loop} on a surface is a continuous map from $S^{1}$ to the surface.
 A loop is said to be \emph{simple} if it is injective.
-A \emph{curve} on a surface is a nontrivial free homotopy class of simple loop.
+A \emph{curve} on a surface is a nontrivial free homotopy class of simple loops.
 A curve bounding an annulus is said to be \emph{peripheral}; otherwise it is said to be \emph{essential}.
 Each peripheral curve either bounds a puncture or a boundary component.

 An \emph{arc} on a surface is either an essential curve or the homotopy class of an essential simple arc connecting ends or boundary components.
 A \emph{multicurve} (\emph{multi-arc}, respectively) is a finite union of disjoint essential curves (arcs, respectively).
 All curves, arcs, multicurves, and multi-arcs are unoriented in this article, unless stated otherwise.